Best Scope for 6.5 Creedmoor – Top 4 Optics in 2023

 Next up is Athlon Optics’ Argos GEN2 BTR 6-24x50mm.
 This is a great option for those of you who are looking for a high-quality scope that won’t break the bank.

 As the name suggests, this scope has a 6-24x magnification range, which is perfect for long-range shooting.
+During a recent hunting expedition, I found this range extremely effective for varmint hunting at extended ranges, where precise shot placement is critical.
 The 50mm objective lens also does a great job of gathering light, and the first focal plane reticle is very easy to see.

-The only downside to this scope is that it’s a bit on the heavy side, but that’s to be expected with a scope of this quality.
-In testing, the added weight didn’t pose any problems, and I was still able to make accurate shots
+The only downside to this scope is that it’s a bit on the heavy side, weighing noticeably more than some of its competitors.
+This added weight can be a factor during long hunting trips or when quick target acquisition is required.
+In testing, the added weight didn’t pose any problems, and I was still able to make accurate shots, but it’s god to have it in mind.

 Overall, I think the Athlon Optics Argos BTR is a great option for those of you looking for the best scope for 6.5 Creedmoor under $500.
 It is also one of the best .300 Win Mag scopes.